FravBox/YagCCs/Thread Management/readme.md

 ## Manage Pinned Messages

 The Thread OP, a mod role, and any Pinners can pin and unpin messages in their thread.
-Included in the main command, these people can reply to any post with "pin" or "unpin" to pin/unpin the message they replied to.
+These people can use reactions or reply to any post with "pin" or "unpin" to pin/unpin the message they replied to.
-The 2nd command allows for these actions to be done with reactions.

 ![image](https://user-images.githubusercontent.com/20410737/181127916-5cd2e538-8a4b-467e-8c85-c9368a2e7b62.png)

-## Mention `@Everyone` and `@Here`

-If Thread OPs mention `@everyone` or `@here`, Yag will make sure those people are pinged inside the thread.
-(note these only ping current members of the thread, not all users of a server)
+## Make a sticky message

+Thread OPs & the mod role can use reactions or reply to any post with "stick" or "unstick" to make a message stick to the bottom of the thread.
+(This was added since thread pins are nearly impossible to find on mobile)

+[image]

 ## Text commands for Mods